Estimation in functional regression for general exponential families: Proof of Theorem Proof of Theorem 1

-\Remark We could modify Corollary \ref{AnBn} to allow~$\ell_i= \xi_i'\gam +\text{bias}_i$, for a suitably small bias term, but at the cost of extra regularity conditions and a more delicate argument.
-The same difficulty arises whenever one investigates the asymptotics of maximum likelihood with the true distribution outside the model family. \endRemark
+To this end one might try to appeal to Lemma~\ref{AnBn} stated at the beginning of the previous subsection, with $\kappa_j$ equal to the unit vector with a $1$ in its $j$th position for $j\le m$ and $\kappa_j=0$ otherwise.
+That would give a bound for $\sum_{k\le m}(\ghat_k-b_k)^2$.
+Unfortunately, we cannot directly invoke the lemma with $N=m$ to estimate $\gamma' =(b_0,b_1,\ldots,b_N)$ when we replace $\QQ$, $D$, $\xi_i$ and $\eta_i$ (notations) in Lemma \ref{AnBn} by $\QQ_{n,a,\BB}$ (defined in Section~\ref{intro}), $D$, $\xi_i$ and $\eta_i$ (defined in Section~\ref{method}), respectively, because $\lambda_i\ne\xi_i'\gamma$, a bias problem. \begin{remark*} We could modify Lemma~\ref{AnBn} to allow $\lambda_i= \xi_i'\gamma+\mathrm{bias}_i$, for a suitably small bias term, but at the cost of extra regularity conditions and a more delicate argument.
+The same difficulty arises whenever one investigates the asymptotics of maximum likelihood estimators with the true distribution outside the model family, that is, MLE under model misspecification. \end{remark*}